(This page revised January 11, 2023)

-Over the next year, we plan to attend the shows listed below.
-(The yellow highlight marks the next upcoming show.)
+Over the next few months, we plan to attend the shows listed below.
+(The yellow highlight marks our next potential show.)
 I will be regrinding nibs and diagnosing nib ailments for walk-up clients, and Barbara will keep track of whose pens I will be working on.
 Look for our banner (shown below, in the “Table Talk” FAQ section) on the wall over our table.
 We hope to see you there!